Over the past few weeks, I’ve been attending the Citizens’ Fire Academy with the Roswell Fire Department here in Roswell.

 Senior Pastor Dan Brown, Traditional Service Dunwoody United Methodist Church [NIKON D5, 28.0-300.0 mm f/3.5-5.6, ISO 4000, ƒ/5.6, 1/250]

-Just six years ago, the church added a contemporary service that met in their gym.
+Just six years ago, the church added a contemporary service that met in its gym.
 It is now the best-attended service and needs more space.
 This is why they converted their most significant space to accommodate the group.

 Andy Stanley, pastor of North Point Community Church